RobinsonKao/Portfolio-Projects/Online Retail Sales Project/README.md

 ## Step 3.
 Tableau Dashboard Development

-Utilizing the results tables from the aforementioned queries, I was able to create various visualizations that make the results more readily understandable.
+I exported some results tables from the aforementioned queries and was able to create various visualizations that make the results more readily understandable.

 [Dashboard Link](https://public.tableau.com/app/profile/robinson.kao/viz/OnlineRetailSalesDashboard_17141246193480/Dashboard1)